 A student who feels that he or she has grounds for an appeal should first seek advice from Student Services.

-Prior to submitting your formal appeal, it is worthwhile sending a draft copy to the Principal Lecturer as often it is possible to resolve the appeal locally without the need for the formal process.
+Prior to submitting your formal appeal, it is worthwhile sending a draft copy to the Principal Instructor as often it is possible to resolve the appeal locally without the need for the formal process.
 This is referred to as an “informal resolution”.

 In summary, there are three things you have to consider: